 The PFAS family is divided into subgroups.
-The chart below illustrates the major PFAS classifications recognized by the scientific community.
+Figure 1 illustrates the major PFAS classifications recognized by the scientific community.
 Currently, the key classes of concern are perfluoroalkyl carbolic acids (PFCAs) such as PFOA, and perfluoroalkyl sulfonic acids (PFSAs) such as PFOS.
 Other PFAS may transform in the environment through biological or geochemical processes to PFCAs and PFSAs.